trr266/carbonfood/README.md

 ### How do I reproduce the analysis?

-You have two options: If you have [docker](https://www.docker.com) and [visual studio code](https://code.visualstudio.com) installed on your system or if you are using [GitHUb codespaces](https://github.com/features/codespaces), you should be able to reproduce our analysis by spinning up the development container included in the repository and running `make all` in the terminal (see below).
+You have two options: If you have [docker](https://www.docker.com) and [visual studio code](https://code.visualstudio.com) installed on your system or if you are using [GitHub codespaces](https://github.com/features/codespaces), you should be able to reproduce our analysis by spinning up the development container included in the repository and running `make all` in the terminal (see below).

 Alternatively, if you have RStudio and make/Rtools installed, the following process should enable you to reproduce our putput locally.